Skip to main content

 Insurance Law and Policies

-Nutrition services aren’t always billable to a patient’s insurance.
+Nutrition services aren’t always billable to patients’ insurance.
 While the Affordable Care Act requires insurance providers to cover certain nutrition services, there are often exceptions.
-In many cases, for these services to be covered, a patient must be at risk of or currently suffering from a chronic disease.
+In many cases, these services are only covered when patients are at risk of or currently suffering from a chronic disease.

-Health care managers who are knowledgeable about insurance-related policies can structure nutrition programs in ways that make them accessible to as many patients as possible.
+Health care managers who are knowledgeable about insurance policies can structure nutrition programs to make them accessible to as many patients as possible.
 For example, they can staff their organizations with the types of registered dietitians and other licensed professionals whose services are typically covered by insurance.
 They may also offer free nutrition resources, consultations and clinics to patients who may benefit from them but don’t qualify for insurance coverage.
-Administrators who aren’t able to offer these benefits at their facilities may foster relationships with other providers and organizations that can help them fill in the gaps.
+Administrators who aren’t able to offer these benefits at their facilities can foster relationships with other providers and organizations to help fill the gaps.

 Marketing

 For nutrition services to be effective, communities must be aware of them.
-When it comes to public nutrition education, health care managers may need to know how to reach specific communities through print, social media and television ad campaigns.
+When it comes to public nutrition education, health care managers should learn how to reach specific communities through print, social media and television ad campaigns.
 They may also need to coordinate efforts with local schools and advocacy organizations.

 Financial Management